Federal Direct Loans

 Graduate students are not eligible to borrow a Subsidized Direct Loan.

 Congress enacted the 'Moving Ahead for Progress in the 21st Century Act' which established time limitations on Stafford Subsidized student loans.
 This law will be effective for first time borrowers or borrowers who have paid off their loans prior to July 1, 2013 and are borrowing again.

-This law allows students to receive Subsidized loans only within 150% of the length of your program of study.
+This law allows students to receive Subsidized loans only within 150% of the length of their program of study.
 Once a student has reached this limit, he/she is no longer eligible to receive Subsidized student loans.
 If the student loses eligibility for Subsidized loans, he/she may still quality for an Unsubsidized loan which accrues interest while the student is in school since this time limit does not apply to Direct Unsubsidized Loans or PLUS Loans.

 |Bachelor Degree Program||Credential Certification Program|

 |6 Year Maximum||1.5 Year Maximum|

 |150 percent of 4 years = 6 years||150 percent of 1 year = 1.5 years|

 A student's maximum eligibility period can change if he/she changes or progresses to a program that has a different length.
 Direct Subsidized Loans borrowed for a previous program will count toward a student's current program limit.

 For additional information, please review Time Limitations on Direct Subsidized Loans

 An Unsubsidized loan is a government insured, long term, low interest loan for eligible undergraduate and graduate students.
 It is generally offered to students who do not qualify for need based aid or who need loan assistance beyond the maximums provided by the Subsidized Loan program.